DrStark85/KT2_simulator/README.md

 Brutal
 NoCover
 Hot
+Stun

-Stun is currently not implemented, so are also any special rules related to the operator rather than its weapon.
+Any special rules related to the operator rather than its weapon are currently not implemented.
 These are quite diverse and sometimes probably rather difficult to implement so I will most likely not be able to cover them entirely.
 I may make some attempt at including some of the more straightforward or important ones.

 Possible future features

-- A graphical interface would be nice, to not have to type into the code every time a new operative, target or setting is chosen.
+- Done!
+A graphical interface would be nice, to not have to type into the code every time a new operative, target or setting is chosen.
+- Done!
+Implementing Stun.
-- Implementing Stun and some operator-specific rules.
+- Implementing some operator-specific rules.
+- Make complete tables of operators and weapons.
+- Make each operator only able to select weapons allowed for that operator.
 - Improved parry logic.
 - Implementing Inv saves (probably some very simplified decision process, if that is possible).
-- Printing the average W left for the operative/target in those simulation runs where each side has won.
+- DONE!
+Printing the average W left for the operative/target in those simulation runs where each side has won.
 - Etc etc.